KunalGeed/recipes-etl/README.md

      py -m venv venv
      ```
      (or equivalent command on your device).

+     Please also activate the virtual enviroment you create.
+This can be done using the command
+     ```bash
+     venv/Scripts/Activate.ps1
+     ```

 4. Install all the required packages as stated in `requirements.txt`.
 Install them using:

     ```